"Starting a business in the middle of a pandemic was hard. But I guess I overcame that by seeing it as more of an opportunity than an obstacle."

-Up until March this year, Nancy was Deputy Head of Wardrobe for the Book of Mormon but then her hard-earned career came to a halt when Covid-19 hit; leaving the arts sector - especially live entertainment - in freefall.
+Up until March 2020, Nancy was Deputy Head of Wardrobe for the Book of Mormon.
+But then her hard-earned career came to a halt when Covid-19 hit; leaving the arts sector—especially live entertainment—in freefall.

 The closing of all theatres left Nancy not just unemployed, but having to face a situation where all her professional training and experience was difficult to transfer when it came to trying to find work.

 However, while she clearly loves working in theatre, Nancy found that she had the time and a very real incentive to get started with something she’d often thought about as a sideline: setting up her own alterations business.

 Hey Nancy!
 Tell me about your new business?
 What do you do and how did you get into it?

 I've set up an alterations company.
 So, I do repairs and make adjustments to clothes as well as for interiors’ items; like cushion covers and stuff like that.

 I got started now as I was out of work from March 2020, with the shutdown of theatres due to the pandemic.
 As Deputy Head of Wardrobe for the Book of Mormon, fixing and re-fitting costumes was already part of my job.
 So I've transferred those skills into my own business.

 I’ve been doing alterations since going to Uni to study fashion.
 So, I’ve just tried to think outside the box and come up with something I could put my mind to and keep me busy.
 Obviously, it also gives me some income too!